9ssi7/9ssi7/README.md

 ## 🚀 About Me
-I'm a Entrepreneur and Software Development Team Leader
+I'm a Entrepreneur and Software Developer

 # so that it doesn't look empty